 Bioinformatics graduate students will defend their dissertation in a final oral examination.
 The exam will consist of (1) a presentation of the dissertation by the graduate student, (2) questioning by the general audience, and (3) closed door questioning by the dissertation committee.
 The student will be informed of the exam result at the completion of all three parts of the oral examination.
 All members of the committee must sign the final report of the doctoral committee and the final version of the dissertation will conform to the procedures outlined in the publication, Instructions for the Preparation and Submission of Doctoral and Masters' Theses.

-- For students who withdraw and return, see "Withdrawn Student Returning to Defend" on Graduate Division's Readmissions and Leave of Absence/Withdrawal pages.
+- If applicable, see "Withdrawn Student Returning to Defend" on these pages: Readmissions and Leave of Absence/Withdrawal

 - Email template to announce your defense (about 7-10 days in advance + reminder the day beforehand)